khalid-hussain/shaheen/chap8.md

-When Badr bin Mughira received the news that the rest of Granada's army was gathering to fight a decisive battle at Loja, he decided to give a final blow to the army of Cordova and sent across a message to his deputy, Mansour Bin Ahmed to position himself along with two thousand horsemen behind the army of Cordova.
+When Badr bin Mughira received the news that the rest of Granada's army was gathering to fight a decisive battle at Loja, he decided to give a final blow to the army of Cordova and sent across a message to his deputy, Mansour bin Ahmed to position himself along with two thousand horsemen behind the army of Cordova.

-Mansour Bin Ahmed ravaged the cities and villages along his path and reached the rear of the army of Cordova with incredible speed.
+Mansour bin Ahmed ravaged the cities and villages along his path and reached the rear of the army of Cordova with incredible speed.
 As soon as Badr bin Mughira received his news, he moved his infantry soldiers back a few miles and ordered his cavalry to attack the enemy's left and right flanks.
 On seeing the